 Pet Owner Responsibilities

-Owners are responsible for licensing and vaccinating their dog and cats, preventing their pets from roaming freely or causing a nuisance.
+Owners are responsible for licensing and vaccinating their dog and cats (mandatory by 16 weeks old); they are also expected to abide by leash laws and other rules to prevent their pets from roaming freely or causing a nuisance.
 Owners are, of course, responsible for removing pet feces on public and private property, too.
-Our animal control ordinance is available in North Liberty Code Chapter 55 Animal Control.
+Apply for a North Liberty Pet License.

 Lost Pets